Matt-Mf/Mio-Sito/content/about.md

 title = "About"
 +++

-Undergraduate student at UniMI - Network and System security.
+Undergraduate student at UniMI - Network and System security &#128274;

-Secondary School Diploma in IT - TLC specialization &#128225;.
+Secondary School Diploma in IT - TLC specialization &#128225;

 -------